 To figure out which TOG rating sleeping bag would be appropriate for your baby, simply figure out the temperature of your baby’s bedroom.

 Baby Goo Roo has found that many experts recommend that the temperature in the room be kept between 68-72° F (20-22C) where a baby sleeps.
-To find the temperature of your baby or toddler's room, you can use an indoor thermometer.

 Once you know the room temperature, match this measurement to the sleeping bag that’s best for your baby based on its TOG rating.
 There are few things to keep in mind: